la jolla ocean beach side

 Go to the Birch Aquarium

 Here, the staff strives to educate the public on the importance of conversation when it comes to the ocean and its creatures.
 You’ll see tons of cool marine life and experience some very educational exhibits.
-For example, there’ the tidal pool plaza, where you’ll get to look at 3 living tide pools!
+For example, there’s the tidal pool plaza, where you’ll get to look at three living tide pools!

 Go Shopping at the La Jolla Market